cyberprivacytech/cyberprivacytech.github.io/_posts/2024-08-16-silent-rebranding-PETs.md

 <p>As we navigate the future of privacy in the digital age, it is essential to strike a balance between the practicalities of data-driven innovation and the fundamental rights of individuals to control their personal information.
 Reinvigorating the original vision of PETs as a means to prevent data collection, rather than merely manage it, could be key to achieving this balance.</p>

-<p>For further reading and a deep dive into the history and future of privacy-enhancing technologies, explore the works of David Chaum and the impact of the GDPR on global data protection standards <a href="https://digitalprivacyguru.com/articles/the-evolution-of-data-privacy-from-early-days-to-the-digital-age>here</href">and <a href="https://academic.oup.com/book/33735/chapter/288377754>here</href">.</p>
+<p>For further reading and a deep dive into the history and future of privacy-enhancing technologies, explore the works of David Chaum and the impact of the GDPR on global data protection standards <a href="https://digitalprivacyguru.com/articles/the-evolution-of-data-privacy-from-early-days-to-the-digital-age>here</href">here</a> and <a href="https://academic.oup.com/book/33735/chapter/288377754>here</href">here</a>
 </div>
 </div>